heriwr/heriwr.github.io/pages/callings/11-rotspeaker.md

 Whenever you advance in Notoriety, choose one:

 **Rot Sense:** Pick taste, smell, or touch.
 You are unnaturally sensitive to the presence of decay.
 This manifests in heightened perception of the chosen sense.
-You might experience putrid smells, acrid flavors, or the sensation of crawling rot,  intensifying as you near centers of corruption, blight, or even undead creatures.
+You might experience putrid smells, acrid flavors, or the sensation of crawling rot,  intensifying as you near centres of corruption, blight, or even undead creatures.

 **Embrace the Decay:**  When you are knocked unconscious or your mind is impaired, you can relinquish control to the rot within.
 Your body becomes a conduit for entropic forces, lashing out in unpredictable ways until the effect fades or you regain clarity.

-**Tap into the Blight:** Set your Grit to zero, or destroy a fragile, delicate, or complex object in your possession.
+**Tap into the Blight:** Set your Guard to zero for ten minutes, or destroy a fragile, delicate, or complex object in your possession.
 In doing so, you channel a wave of rotting energy.
-This manifests as a d10 damage orb of decaying power, accelerating the decomposition of anything it touches.
+This manifests as a 2d6 damage orb of decaying power, accelerating the decomposition of anything it touches.

 ## Rotting